-Visitors to the museum don't necessarily know beginning, middle and end of Diane's work.
-"The first impression, the beginning, important to the client so you have to consider what will please them," she said.
-"But the visitor will be entering at a random moment and that must be taken into consideration as well." mobility The of the visitor is also an important factor - they are rarely sitting down as an audience member in a theatre.
+Visitors to the museum don't necessarily know the beginning, middle and end of Diane's work.
+"The first impression, the beginning, is important to the client so you have to consider what will please them," she said.
+"But the visitor will be entering at а random moment and that must be taken into consideration as well."
+The mobility of the visitor is also an important factor - they are rarely "The first impression, sitting down as an audience member in a theatre.
 Futhermore, the sound design must enhance the atmosphere of the exhibit without intruding on the visitors' ability to concentrate.